0xMordecai/K8s/Pod-multi-container-design-patterns/The-ambassador-pattern/readme.md

 * The ambassador forwards that traffic to the real Redis database running on the host machine or somewhere else.

 So the ambassador acts like a **bridge or representative** between the app container and the real Redis.

----

-### **Summary (super simple)**

-> Your old app expects the database at `localhost`.
-> When you put it in a container, localhost no longer points to the database.
->
-> So you add an *ambassador container* that pretends to be the database on localhost and forwards the traffic to the real one.

----

-If you want, I can draw a diagram of how the ambassador pattern works.